Special Security Force: History

-The SSF is now accountable to the prime minister under the present parliamentary system, and is given the power to arrest without warrant any person when there is reason to believe that the presence or movement of such person at or near the place where the prime minister, the president or a VIP is living or staying or through which he is passing or about to pass is prejudicial to the physical security of the prime minister, the president or such VIP; and if such person forcibly resists the endeavor to arrest him or attempts to evade arrest, such officer may use all means necessary to effect the arrest and may, if necessary and after giving such warning as may be appropriate in the circumstances of the case or otherwise so, use force against him as to cause death" (Section 8).
+The SSF is now accountable to the prime minister under the present parliamentary system, and is given the power to arrest without warrant any person when there is reason to believe that the presence or movement of such person at or near the place where the prime minister, the president or a VIP is living or staying or through which he is passing or about to pass is prejudicial to the physical security of the prime minister, the president or such VIP; and if such person forcibly resists the endeavor to arrest him or attempts to evade arrest, such officer may use all means necessary to effect the arrest and may, if necessary and after giving such warning as may be appropriate in the circumstances of the case or otherwise so, use force against him as to cause death (Section 8).

 The wide and unfettered powers granted to the authorities above under the Special Security Force Ordinance (SSFO) enacted in 1986 are exacerbated by Section 11, which prevents prosecutions for such acts without government sanction.

 In 2021, a bill was passed in the Parliament known as The Special Security Force Bill, 2021.
-This made the SSF responsible for providing security to the family members of Bangabandhu Sheikh Mujibur Rahman.
+This made the SSF responsible for providing security to the family members of Sheikh Mujibur Rahman.
 The following year, a Mujib Corner had been opened at the Special Security Force headquarters under the Director General Mujibur Rahman.
 On 29 August 2024, the interim government issued an ordinance revoking this law providing special security privileges to the family of Sheikh Mujibur Rahman, under which it was enacted in 2009 and 2021.

+As other than protecting a Head of state, SSF also has to protect VVIP persons ordered by the nation.
+Muhammad Yunus, the former Chief Adviser of Interim government was given the VVIP status for one year in 2026.
+Due to the status, SSF forces could had to safeguard Muhammad Yunus for a time period.